CBergane/Battleship/README.md

 ### Bugs

 * Input out of range at the shot placement.
-Solved it with putting -1 in the return value on line 127.
+Solved it by putting -1 in the return value on line 127.
 * No remaining bugs, only the one warning about the global variable.

 [Back to top ⇧](#Battleships)